How to Read a Psycho-Educational Report in Ireland: Scores, Terms, and What Happens Next

 Further assessment or referral: Sometimes the psycho-educational assessment identifies a need for additional clinical assessment — for example, recommending an autism assessment if behavioural observations suggest this, or a formal ADHD evaluation if attention and working memory profiles are significantly impaired.

-The school is required under Department of Education Circular 0013/2017 to use the assessment report to better understand the child's needs and to inform the interventions documented in the Student Support Plan.
+Department of Education Circular 0013/2017 says professional assessments should be used to help explain and provide a better understanding of the child's needs and to inform the interventions documented in the Student Support Plan.
 However, the report's recommendations do not automatically translate into school action.
 You need to actively present the report to the school and request a formal meeting to discuss implementation.

 Dyslexia: What the Report Should Say